Abdogouhmad/gitpush/README.md

 # gitpush

 this script made using c language under ```system()``` function, which gives the abiltity to interect wit your system.

-the script commpose in three main commands:
+## cmd used in script:

 1. ```git add .``` this cmd tracked and add all files that you made change in.
 2. ```git commit -m' '``` this cmd gives a name to your changes you made and you can preview them by the cmd ```git log```.
 3. ```git push``` this cmd send changes to github repo.

 the **script** gives you to enter the name of the commit and you can skip this commit as long you are satified with thhe given name _updated_ !!
+However, you can change the name of commit see the **script.c** line

 ## run in linux: